matbesancon/WebFuncs.jl/README.md

 ## Status and development

-(Very) early, feedback is welcome.
+Early, feedback is welcome.
-Features to come: improved type-safety, other data formats as input.
+Features to come: improved type safety and parsing, other data formats as input.